OpenDSA/OpenDSA/RST/en/Development/TwoThreeTree.rst

 Note that this sample declaration does not distinguish between leaf and internal nodes and so is space inefficient, because leaf nodes store three pointers each.
-The techniques of Module :numref:`<BinaryTreeImpl>` can be applied here to implement separate internal and leaf node types.
+We can use a :ref:`class hierarcy <class hierarchy> <BinaryTreeImpl>` to implement separate internal and leaf node types.

 From the defining rules for 2-3 trees we can derive relationships between the number of nodes in the tree and the depth of the tree.